trucomanx-formulation/BslLuxLevel/revision.md

 #that a greater dynamic range (higher illumination level) would yield a greater dispersion and,
 #therefore, a higher standard deviation in obtained gray levels.

+[corrigido]
----- In the analysis, the minimum grayscale value, it is fixed by the observable minimum light by the camera or the minimum speckle light intensity in the analyzed material.
+In the analysis, the minimum grayscale value, it is fixed by the observable minimum light by the camera or the minimum speckle light intensity in the material analyzed.
+By other side, the maximum grayscale value, it is fixed by the observable maximum light by the camera or the maximum speckle light intensity in the material analyzed.

+[corrigido]
+The paper piece test has a quasi-circular laser light distribution around a center and with decreasing light intensity with increasing the radius.
-In the case of paper piece test, we consider that no material is completely inert, and consequently, a dynamic speckle analysis will show us as the speckle light intensity variation can be interpret as the sample activity level or the set default level noise in the test.
+In this test, we consider that no material is completely inert, and consequently, a dynamic speckle analysis will show us how the speckle light intensity variations can be interpret as the sample activity level or as the set default level noise in the test, we will be interested to know the first case, the effect in the speckle light intensity occasioned by the laser light intensity variation.
+The greater the laser illumination level, the greater the range of speckle light intensity variation of each pixel analyzed when we use the full frequency band.

+[corrigido]
+In the ink drying test,
+we analyze the effect produced in  the speckle light intensity and, consequently, in the standard deviation index, by the separation of the signals in different frequency bands;
+when there is a process that changes its behavior over time.

+[corrigido]
-In the case of paper piece test, we will interest know the first case, the effect in the speckle light intensity occasioned by  laser light intensity variation.
+In the paper piece test, we consider that no material is completely inert, and consequently, a dynamic speckle analysis will show us how the speckle light intensity variations can be interpret as the sample activity level or as the set default level noise in the test, we use the first case, the effect in the speckle light intensity occasioned by the laser light intensity variation.

+[corrigido]
-By other side, the maximum grayscale value, it is fixed by the observable maximum light by the camera or the maximum speckle light intensity in the analyzed material. the greater the laser illumination level , the greater the range of speckle light intensity variation of each pixel analyzed.
+By the analysis shown in the Figures \ref{fig:illlevel_stdx}, \ref{fig:illlevel_stdy} and \ref{fig:illlevel_stdz};
+we can observe that the greater the laser illumination level $\mu_p$, the greater the range of speckle light intensity variation $\sigma_p$ of each pixel analyzed, however this increase depend of speckle signal frequency band analyzed.
+This is reaffirmed by the analysis of the ink drying test, seen in the Figures \ref{fig:stdxink}, \ref{fig:stdyink} and \ref{fig:stdzink}, where the curves of regions with high and low luminosity are compared.

+[corrigido]
-But, by the analyzes shown in Figures 7 and 9, we can theorize that this augmentative effect of the dynamic range in the speckle, acts predominantly on speckle signals with low frequency components, and in smaller predominance on speckle signals with high frequency components.
+Thus, by the results shown in the Figures \ref{fig:numerical} and \ref{fig:papelilllevel}, we can theorize that this augmentative effect of the dynamic range in the speckle, acts predominantly on speckle signals with low frequency components, and in smaller predominance on speckle signals with high frequency components.
-This hypothesis is supported by other works with similar results [11], where the temporal speckle mean matrix show information about the surface of sample and laser illumination level, and the temporal speckle deviation matrix show information of material inside at different levels and in less proportion the information of the laser illumination level.
+This hypothesis is supported by other works with similar results \cite{Nothdurft:05}, where the temporal speckle mean matrix shows information about the surface of sample and the laser illumination level, and the temporal speckle deviation matrix shows information of material inside at different levels and in less proportion the information of the laser illumination level.
-Given that the mean value show information of zero frequency component in the signal, and the standard deviation  show information of non-zero frequency component.
+Given that the mean value collect information of zero frequency component in the speckle signal, and the standard deviation  collect information of non-zero frequency components.
-We can make a parallel, with the results obtained in the present work, and to indicate that the speckle signals with components in frequency with greater value are less affected in their dynamic range by the variation of the laser light intensity.
+We can make a parallel, with the results obtained in the present work, and thus  to indicate that the speckle signals with frequency components with greater value are less affected in their dynamic range by the variation of the laser light intensity.
+By analyzing the index Fujii, we also highlight that generalizations cannot be made for all speckle indices, In this work we mainly use the standard deviation, because its calculation is directly linked to the value, or amplitude, root mean square of the signals.
+In counterparted, the Fujii index makes a previous filtering and a non-linear scaling with respect to the light intensity, which hinders a fair interpretation, of its behavior for different frequency bands.

 #6.
 Authors analyze the dependency of a dynamic speckle index with the illumination level of a
 #sample that is homogeneously illuminated (i.e. without density filter) and also static.
 I’d like